fzaninotto/Faker/readme.md

   // Geneviève Marchal
 ```

+You can check available Faker locales in the source code, [under the `Provider` directory](https://github.com/fzaninotto/Faker/tree/master/src/Faker/Provider).
 The localization of Faker is an ongoing process, for which we need your help.
 Don't hesitate to create localized providers to your own locale and submit a PR!

 ## Populating Entities Using an ORM